Matthew Klimow: Diplomacy

 On March 18, 2019, President Donald Trump announced his intent to nominate Klimow as the next United States Ambassador to Turkmenistan.
 On March 26, 2019, his nomination was sent to the United States Senate.
 On May 23, 2019, his nomination was confirmed by the Senate by voice vote.
-He was sworn in on June 13, 2019 and presented his credentials to President Gurbanguly Berdimuhamedow in Ashgabat on June 26, 2019.
+He was sworn in on June 13, 2019, and presented his credentials to President Gurbanguly Berdimuhamedow in Ashgabat on June 26, 2019.

 On August 31, 2020, Secretary of State Mike Pompeo appointed Klimow to serve as acting inspector general of the State Department.
 He was expected to serve through the end of the year but resigned abruptly effective Friday, December 11.
-He intends to eventually return to his post in Turkmenistan.
+He returned to his post in Turkmenistan and completed his tour of duty there in July 6, 2024.

 Personal life

 Klimow speaks French.
 He is married to retired Major Edie Gunnels and they have a son.